Jacobi relations on naturally reductive homogeneous spaces: Jacobi Relations on Riemannian Manifolds

-In Section \ref{se:NR_FB} we recall the construction of the naturally structures on the total spaces $\hat \MM^n(\,\kappa\,)$ of the Hopf fibrations see Lemma \ref{le:TT}.
-Here \eqref{eq:LJR_BS} holds as a minimal linear Jacobi relation unless $\hat \MM^n(\,\kappa\,)$ is the round sphere $\S^{2n\,+\,1}$.
-At the heart of the construction of the strict Berger metrics is the fact that the Hopf circles are no longer isometrically embedded in the ambient flat complex space $\C^{n+1}$ anymore.
-Hence their radius $r$ is only properly defined via the relation $r\,=\,\frac{L}{2\pi}$ where $L$ denotes the intrinsic length of these circles.
-In contrast the great circles perpendicular to the Hopf foliation of a Berger sphere $\hat \MM^n(\,\kappa\,>0\,\,)$ are always isometrically embedded in the Euclidean $\C^{n+1}$ and the square of their radius is given by $r_\kappa^2\,=\,\frac{4}{\kappa}$.
-Hence the constant $c^2$ from \eqref{eq:LJR_BS} can be equally rewritten as $c^2\,=\,\frac{r^2}{r_\kappa^2}\kappa\,=\,4\,\frac{r^2}{r_\kappa^4}$.
-Here $\frac{r^2}{r_\kappa^2}$ is the homothety factor by which we have rescaled the round metric in the direction of the Hopf circles cf. also Remark \ref{re:BS}.

-In \cite[Proposition 1]{Kap2} it is shown that the canonical left invariant metric of type H on $\NM^{2n+1}$ is naturally reductive.
-An alternative proof of this fact can be found in \cite[Chapter 9]{TV}.
-Here the linear Jacobi relation \eqref{eq:LJR_BS} is automatically minimal.
-Note that in fact every left invariant metric on $\NM^{2n+1}$ is naturally reductive \cite{AFF,Gor,St1} (however we do not expect more linear Jacobi relations).
+The Berger metrics are most easily explained for $\kappa\,>\,0$.
+At the heart of their construction is the fact that the Hopf circles are no longer isometrically embedded in the ambient flat complex space $\C^{n+1}$ anymore unless $\hat \MM^n(\,\kappa,\,r\,)$ is the round sphere with $r^2\,=\,\frac{4}{\kappa}$.
+Hence, the radius $r$ is only properly defined via the relation $L\,=\,2\,\pi\,r$ where $L$ denotes the intrinsic length of these circles.
+In contrast, the great circles perpendicular to the Hopf foliation of a Berger sphere are always isometrically embedded in the complex euclidean space $\C^{n+1}$, and their radius $r_\kappa$ satisfies $r_\kappa^2\,=\,\frac{4}{\kappa}$.
+Consequently, the constant $c$ from \eqref{eq:LJR_BS} complies with the equation $c^2\,=\,\frac{r^2}{r_\kappa^2}\kappa$.
+Here, $\frac{r^2}{r_\kappa^2}$ is the factor by which we have rescaled the metric of constant sectional curvature in the direction of the Hopf foliation.
+It is well known that the Berger metrics are naturally reductive, cf. \cite{AFF,Zil1} and the references given there.
+In Section \ref{se:NR_FB} we recall the construction of the naturally structures on $\hat \MM^n(\,\kappa,\,r\,)$; in particular, we will show how precisely the before mentioned constant $c$ enters into the torsion form and the curvature tensor of the naturally reductive structure of $\hat \MM^n(\,\kappa,\,r\,)$, see Proposition \ref{p:BS}.
+In \cite[Proposition 1]{Kap} it is shown that the metric of $\hat \MM^n(\,0,\,\frac{1}{c^2}\,)$ is naturally reductive.
+An alternative proof, which is more suitable for our purpose, can be found in \cite[Chpt.
+9]{TV}.
+Here, the linear Jacobi relation \eqref{eq:LJR_BS} is automatically minimal.
+In \cite{Gor} it was shown that, in fact, every left--invariant metric on a Heisenberg group is naturally reductive, cf. p.~479 of that reference and also \cite{AFF,St1} (However, we do not expect more linear Jacobi relations.)